templ-fun/evm-protocol/README.md

  - Priest role: Stored in shared storage and used by onlyDAO gating; see Dictatorship Gate for behavior (#dictatorship-gate-onlydao).

 Key terms
-- Priest: privileged address set at deploy; auto-enrolled as member at `joinSequence=1`.
+- Priest: address set at deploy; auto‑enrolled as a member at `joinSequence=1`.
+Not privileged unless dictatorship mode is enabled.
 - Member pool: portion of each join streamed to existing members pro‑rata.
-- Treasury: funds held by the templ and controlled by governance/priest (in dictatorship).
+- Treasury: funds held by the templ and controlled by governance (or by the priest only when dictatorship is enabled).
 - Quorum: YES threshold in bps relative to eligible voters before execution delay starts.

 What “TemplBase Shared Storage” means